jlevy/lft/lft.md

 Therefore, programmers are no longer needed.*

 In my view, this reasoning reflects a deep misunderstanding of what engineering is.
-It is a much like confusing writing with typing.
+It is much like confusing writing with typing.
 Writing certainly *involves* typing (at least, it usually does today), but it’s a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]